 Special Issue: The Role of Think Tanks and Academic Institutions in Accelerating the Implementation of the Health-Related SDGs

-Volume XI, No. 2 Autumn 2017: Special Issue The Role of Think Tanks and Academic Institutions in Accelerating the Implementation of the Health-Related SDGs The Role of Health Policy Think Tanks in Accelerating the Implementation of the SDGs in East and Southern...read more
+Volume XI, No. 2 Autumn 2017: Special Issue The Role of Think Tanks and Academic Institutions in Accelerating the Implementation of the Health-Related SDGs The Role of Health Policy Think Tanks in Accelerating the Implementation of the...read more

 Same, same but different: Reforming the World Health Organization in an age of public scrutiny and global complexity